kintohub/openbankproject-loginapi/README.md

 * `npm run prod` -> run in remote

-# User Session
+# Magic ✨ User Session
- Block is using kinto-session headers to store user related information (auth token)
+ Block is using kinto-session magic headers to store user related information (auth token), which means **no need of session process on instance 😱**. the app is completely stateless thanks to that.

 # Env vars
   - check .env-example